This is the multi-page printable view of this section. Click here to print.

 Table.
 ServiceWatch metrics and log integration services and guide

-Below you can check the service that links ServiceWatch with events.
+Below you can see the service that integrates ServiceWatch with events.

 Reference

-For information related to event rules, refer to Event.
+For information related to event rules, see the Event.
 Refer to the list of Samsung Cloud Platform services that generate events and the events at ServiceWatch Event.

 ComputeVirtual ServerVirtual ServerVirtual ServerServer